awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-originating-identities.md

 # Origination identities for SMS messages<a name="channels-sms-originating-identities"></a>

+When you send SMS messages using Amazon SNS, you can identify yourself to your recipients using the following types of *originating identities*
++ Sender IDs
++ Origination numbers

-When you send SMS messages using Amazon SNS, you can identify yourself to your recipients in one of three ways: by using a sender ID, by using a long code, or by using a short code\.
-These methods of identifying yourself to your customers are known as *origination identities*\.
-Each of these types of identities has its own advantages and disadvantages, which are discussed in the following sections\.
+Each of these types of originating identities has its own advantages and disadvantages, which are discussed in the following sections\.

 ## Sender IDs<a name="channels-sms-originating-identities-sender-ids"></a>

 A sender ID is an alphabetic name that identifies the sender of an SMS message\.
 When you send an SMS message using a sender ID, and the recipient is in an area where sender ID authentication is supported, your sender ID appears on the recipient’s device instead of a phone number\.
-A sender ID provides SMS recipients with more information about the sender than a phone number or short code provides\.
+A sender ID provides SMS recipients with more information about the sender than a phone number, long code, or short code provides\.

 Sender IDs are supported in several countries and regions around the world\.
 In some places, if you're a business that sends SMS messages to individual customers, you must use a sender ID that's pre\-registered with a regulatory agency or industry group\.